-APC is free for article submission of authors from a minimum of three different countries affiliations or one of the authors in your manuscript has more than 5 H-Index from the Scopus database and is willing to review a paper.
+APC is free for article submission of authors from a minimum of three different countries' affiliations.
+One of the authors in your manuscript has more than 5 H-Index from the Scopus database and is willing to review a paper.

 Fast Track Review: (Optional)

-If the manuscript has been accepted for copyediting process, email@example.com will contact the corresponding author to transfer the required amount.
+If the manuscript has been accepted for copyediting, [email protected] will contact the corresponding author to transfer the required amount.

 Can I reduce my publication fee?

-Yes, you can reduce the amount you have to pay if you apply for a waiver or discount which are available only if the author(s) are based in developing countries (list is provided below).
-You must declare reasonable reasons for a waiver or discount in the comments to the Editor box during your submission, otherwise your application will be considered as a normal submission if it is not asked in this stage.
+Yes, you can reduce the amount you have to pay if you apply for a waiver or discount available only if the author(s) are based in developing countries (list is provided below).
+You must declare reasonable reasons for a waiver or discount in the comments to the Editor box during your submission.
+Otherwise, your application will be considered a regular submission if it is not asked at this stage.